Entering Teacher Assessments, Tests and Targets

 You can use the Enter Data area of Insight to enter teacher assessments, tests, targets and other summative assessments.

-Navigate to Enter Data, then Assessments and Targets, to get started:
+Navigate to Enter Data, then School Assessments, to get started:

 You’ll now fill in the form to tell Insight what data you want to enter, and for which pupils.